VIC.GOV.AU | Policy and Advisory Library

 • formals or debutante balls.

-Alternatively, the parent/carer can purchase uniforms and/or textbooks via an in-store or online purchase, with an approved supplier.
+Alternatively, the parent/carer could purchase uniforms and/or textbooks via an in-store or online purchase, with an approved supplier.

-The bonus can be used to purchase second-hand items where the sale of items is managed by the school (that is, where the school is the supplier).
+The bonus could be used to purchase second-hand items where the sale of items is managed by the school (that is, where the school was the supplier).

-Generic uniform items, including shoes, can also be purchased through State Schools’ Relief.
+Generic uniform items, including shoes, could also be purchased through State Schools’ Relief.

-The bonus cannot be used for purchases at general retailers (for example, Kmart, Big W, Best&Less) or to support transactions between individuals.
+The bonus could not be used for purchases at general retailers (for example, Kmart, Big W, Best&Less) or to support transactions between individuals.

-Online access to the School Saving Bonus will expire on 30 June 2025.
-Any balance remaining at this time will automatically transfer to family accounts at the school for families to use toward school activities.
+Online access to the School Saving Bonus expired on 30 June 2025.
+Any balance remaining at this time will transfer to family accounts at the school in late July 2025, for families to use toward school activities.
 Families and schools do not need to action this transfer.

 Funds will rollover for use in future years if not all spent in 2025.